nakulrampal/betsi-gui/README.md

 # <img src="docs/images/step-1.png" alt="step-1" style="padding:10px;" width="600"/>
 Next, create a new environment by clicking **Create** on the bottom left corner.
 You can give your environment and arbitrary name (we have called ours **betsi**) and select as a package **Python 3.7**.
 # <img src="docs/images/step-2.png" alt="step-2" style="padding:10px;" width="600"/>
 If you have successfully created a new environment, it should appear under the base environment.
-Next, click the:arrow_forward: button in the newly created environment and select 'Open Terminal'
+Next, click the :arrow_forward: button in the newly created environment and select **Open Terminal**
 # <img src="docs/images/step-4.png" alt="step-4" style="padding:10px;" width="600"/>
 This will prompt a command terminal in the new environment.
 # <img src="docs/images/step-5.png" alt="step-5" style="padding:10px;" width="600"/>
-Next, type in the command
+Next, type in the command:
 ```
 python -m pip install --extra-index-url https://testpypi.python.org/pypi betsi-gui
 ```